Stefan Priebe

 Stefan Priebe GBR FRCPsych (born 1953 in West-Berlin) is a German-British psychologist and psychiatrist.

 Early life

-Priebe grew up in West-Berlin, completed school at the Canisius-Kolleg and studied psychology and medicine at the University of Hamburg.
+Priebe grew up in West Berlin, completed school at the Canisius-Kolleg and studied psychology and medicine at the University of Hamburg.
 He later qualified as psychiatrist, neurologist and psychotherapist in Berlin, where he trained and worked at the Free University Berlin.

 Career

-Priebe was Head of the Department of Social Psychiatry at the Free University Berlin until 1997, when he became Professor of Social and Community Psychiatry at Queen Mary, University of London.
-He is currently the head of the Unit for Social and Community Psychiatry, a World Health Organization collaborating centre based in the London Borough of Newham.
+Priebe was Head of the Department of Social Psychiatry at the Free University Berlin until 1997, when he became Professor of Social and Community Psychiatry at Queen Mary, University of London and the head of the Unit for Social and Community Psychiatry based in the London Borough of Newham.
+The unit was designated a World Health Organization Collaborating Centre in 2012.
+Priebe retired in May 2023 and is now an Honorary Visiting Professor at City, University of London and adjunct professor at the Medical University of Vienna.
+In July 2024, he became Senior Professor for Public Mental Health in the Centre for Psychosocial Medicine at the University of Hamburg.

 Research

 He has authored and co-authored over 800 peer-reviewed scientific papers.

 Mental consequences of political persecution and war

-After the re-unification of Germany in 1989, he studied mental consequences of political persecution in East-Germany.
+After the re-unification of Germany in 1989, he studied mental consequences of political persecution in East Germany.
 The findings were cited in the German legislation for compensating the victims of political imprisonment.
 Later, he led studies that described lasting mental disorders in survivors of the wars in the Balkans, both refugees and those who stayed in the conflict zone, particularly in those who had experienced human rights violations.